Order of Our Lady of the Good Death: Candomblé

-In time the Sisterhood has lessened its connection to the Catholic Church and has become a landmark of Candomblé, the main African-based religion of Brazil.
+In time the sisterhood has lessened its connection to the Catholic Church and has become a landmark of Candomblé, the main African-based religion of Brazil.
 Candomblé is a spiritist religion, that worships a complex pantheon of deities or guardian spirits, the Orixás.
 At Candomblé rituals, the Orixás are invoked and "incorporate" in the officiating priests.

-Due to their secret nature the inner rites of the Sisterhood, linked to the worship of the Orixás, have still not been the object of an ethnographic interpretation.
+Due to their secret nature the inner rites of their sisterhood, linked to the worship of the Orixás, have still not been the object of an ethnographic interpretation.
 What has been studied is the exterior part of the worship, which uses almost entirely Catholic symbols, appropriated by Afro-Brazilian religion.
-The high point of the Sisterhood's activities is the Festival of Our Lady of the Good Death, held every year in Cachoeira.
+The high point of the sisterhood's activities is the Festival of Our Lady of the Good Death, held every year in Cachoeira.

 Origins of the Festival

-The Sisterhood's Festival brings together elements of Candomblé worship with an ancient Christian festival, the Assumption of the Virgin, whose origins are in the Orient.
+The Confraternity's Festival brings together elements of Candomblé worship with an ancient Christian festival, the Assumption of the Virgin, whose origins are in the Orient.
 The festival reached Rome in the 7th century, spread through the Catholic world over the next two centuries, and was eventually brought from Portugal to Brazil, where it was known as the festival of Our Lady of August.

 Devotion to the Good Death was just as common in colonial and imperial Brazil as the confraternities.
 It has always been a popular cult.
 In the Church of Our Lady of Rosário in Barroquinha it became stronger and more consistent.
 There was considerable Gêge-Nagô presence there and the celebrations described by writers like Silva Campos were similar to contemporary practices in Cachoeira.
 One of the most respected candomblé centers in Bahia originated there; founded in the 18th century, the Casa Branca center in Engenho Velho da Federação in Salvador has been studied by Renato da Silveira.

 Peculiar interpretation

-The Sisterhood's version of the Festival became a popular devotion with racial features as the Sisterhood gathered mainly black and mixed-race women, and acquired a unique interpretation with its own characteristics.
+The Confraternity's version of the Festival became a popular devotion with racial features as the sisterhood gathered mainly black and mixed-race women, and acquired a unique interpretation with its own characteristics.
 For that reason the group has always caused conflict with church authorities.

 Candomblé lent elements of its belief system to a practice that was originally Catholic, as well as socio-historical components of the hard reality of slavery, of a captivity that made martyrs of those in the diaspora.

 Veneration of Our Lady of the Good Death came to have social significance as it allowed slaves to gather, maintain their religiosity in a hostile environment and shape a corporate instrument for defending and valuing of individuals.
 It became, for all of these reasons, an unrivaled means of celebrating life.